JacquesBonet/redux-easy2-crud/README.md

 There is only 4 actions, CREATE, READ, UPDATE, DELETE.

 Its no more neccessary to specify actions like CREATE_XXX, READ_XXX, UPDATE_XXX, DELETE_XXX (for ex in a todo action we normally have CREATE_TODO, READ_TODO, UPDATE_TODO, DELETE_TODO).
-With easy2_crud the action are CREATE, READ, UPDATE, DELETE and we associate a additionnal "path" parameter to the redux action.
-This parameter specify the kind of the ressource (path).
+With easy2_crud the actions are CREATE, READ, UPDATE, DELETE and we associate a additionnal "path" parameter to the redux action.
+This parameter specify the kind of the ressource.
+For todo actions, the path will be 'TODOS'.

 The "path" permits to identify the managed ressource.

-The interest of doing like that is we reduce code to write and redundency on the code.
+The interest of doing this is we reduce code redundency.

 This project focus only on action, reducer and middleware.